EdwinLiavaa/pasifikaos/README.md

 1. Download the iso image from the links above.
 2. Search the Internet on how to burn an iso image into a flash drive.
 3. Search the Internet on how to boot your computer from a flash drive.
-4. Search the Internet on how to and install an iso image from a flash drive.
+4. Search the Internet on how to install an iso image from a flash drive.
 5. Enjoy!

 ## Revival